 - Wedding party

+If you want to keep your wedding reception as close to tradition as possible, it's typical that the newlyweds share their first dance first.
+This is followed by a dance with the parents, another round where the wedding party joins in, and then all guests are free to hit the dance floor.
 During these dances, all eyes—and ears—will be on you and your wedding party.
 That said, give some thought to the songs that will provide the soundtrack to these special moments.
 Don't leave things to chance by allowing the DJ to choose on your behalf.

 Following the introduction of the wedding party and the newlyweds, the just-married couple shares their first dance.
 Whether it's a simple, swaying slow dance or a choreographed routine, the dance remains one of the most anticipated moments of the reception.

 Traditionally, the bride dances with her father immediately after the first dance, although some couples choose to wait and hold their dances between meal courses.
 With the ever-changing face of families, a bride might also invite a grandfather, step-father, uncle, or father-in-law to join her.
-The groom can dance with his mother at the same time or immediately after the father-daughter dance.
+The groom can dance with his mother at the same time, or immediately after the father-daughter dance.
 Parents and grandparents on both sides of the family should be invited to the dance floor next.
 This is also the perfect time for the groom to share a few moments with his new mother-in-law.

 Wedding Party Dances